snackattas/tournament/README.md

   * In the python interpreter by using the command `import tournament`, and using the methods in tournament.py

 ## Testing
 To test the database engine, run `python tournament_test.py` at the command line in the tournament directory.
-Make sure to Run the setup steps before running `tournament_test.py`
+Make sure to run the setup steps before using `tournament_test.py`

 ## Dependencies
-* Python v 2.7
+Python v 2.7